As costs spike in Japan, even businesses tailored to deflation lift prices

 "It makes sense for companies to shift away from deflationary price-setting behaviour to boost profit and wages."

-Conveyer-belt sushi chain Sushiro, famous for making the delicacy more affordable with its 100 yen ($0.85) dishes, has expanded its range of 150 yen and 300 yen offerings.
+Conveyer-belt sushi chain Sushiro, famous for making the delicacy more affordable with its 100 yen (US$0.85) dishes, has expanded its range of 150 yen and 300 yen offerings.

 "Many visitors stick to 100 yen dishes, so we ensure they're happy.
 But we're also seeing more customers willing to pay for finer sushi," said Koichi Mizutome, chief executive of Sushiro parent Food & Life Companies Ltd.